santiagosayshey/DigiBrain/content/Computer Science/Glossary/Recurrence Relations.md

 > [!idea] Recurrence Relations
-> Recurrence relations are mathematical formulas that describe the complexity of divide and conquer algorithms by expressing how the algorithm performs on smaller subsets of the problem.
-They offer a structured way to analyse and predict the performance of algorithms as the size of input data changes.
 >
+> Recurrence relations are mathematical equations that describe the running time or space complexity of recursive algorithms by expressing the performance of the algorithm in terms of its input size.
+They offer a structured way to analyze and predict the efficiency of recursive algorithms as the size of the input data changes.
+>
-> This is particularly useful for understanding algorithms that break down a problem into smaller parts, solve these parts, and then combine the solutions to solve the original problem.
+> Recurrence relations are useful for understanding and analyzing various types of recursive algorithms, including those that break down a problem into smaller subproblems, solve these subproblems recursively, and then combine the solutions to solve the original problem (e.g., divide and conquer algorithms).
+They are also applicable to other recursive paradigms such as decrease and conquer, dynamic programming, and backtracking.

 > [!exercise] Example: Binary Search Algorithm
 > Consider the binary search algorithm, which looks for an item in a sorted array by repeatedly dividing the search interval in half.